 - a third (33%) of parent carers say their disabled child has been in unnecessary extra pain because the right equipment, doctor or health service hasn’t been available.

 Maureen’s open letter and story

-Maureen, mum to Calvin who has complex medical needs, has written a passionate letter to the Chancellor of the Exchequer, demanding not only COVID-19 recovery policies to help make-up for lost progress, but for long-term investment in disabled children’s health and care.
+Maureen, mum to Calvin who has complex medical needs, wrote a passionate letter to the Chancellor of the Exchequer, demanding not only COVID-19 recovery policies to help make-up for lost progress, but for long-term investment in disabled children’s health and care.
 In October 2021, we handed this letter into the Chancellor, with journalists from the Sun, to demand a better future for every disabled child, young person, and parent carer.

 “For such a long time, my family has been left in lockdown.
 The government says that schools were open for children with disabilities, but this simply wasn’t true for so many families like mine.
 Calvin wasn’t able to access physiotherapy from school that he needed to manage his condition.
 As a result, his muscles have weakened and he can no longer safely walk inside the house and has had to be taken to A&E when he’s fallen.
 Those precious moments of him walking in our home meant so much to me, but now they’ve been taken away…

 …but this isn’t anything new.
 Even before the pandemic, the situation was bad.
 I’ve had to fight constantly for over 10 years to get Calvin and I the support we need, but it’s never been enough.
 My daughter once commented that as times I am more a carer than a mother to my son.
 Calvin also had no support to meet his social needs – he only gets funding for purely medical purposes.
 We both deserve a better quality of life.”